divDyn/r-package/README.md

 ## News

 - I posted a new update of the package (v0.6.2).
-As the package paper is under review, I will only send monthly updates to the CRAN until the paper is ready for resubmission.
+As updates will be still quite frequent, I will only send monthly updates to CRAN.

 - To avoid chaos, I created a separate entity for all divDyn related repositories.
 The new url is http://github.com/divDyn.